Spoilt83/Spoilt83/README.md

 - 👋 Hi, I’m @Spoilt83
-- 👀 I’m interested in Python and Javascript
+- 👀 I’m interested in Python, React and AWS
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...